The test runner builds user’s code (based on the Starter Code) with the corresponding Dockerfile to build a Test Runner Image.

 • This value is subject to change in the future, hence the use of an environment variable.

-• Runs /codecrafters-precompile.sh if it exists.
+• Runs /app/.codecrafters/compile.sh if it exists.

 • Logs from this step are prefixed with [compile].